MottaSec/Argus-AD/README.md

 ## License

 Copyright (c) 2025 MottaSec.

-All rights reserved.
+This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer